akhyar-ahmed/Machine_Learning_Zoomcamp/capstone-1/README.md

 🚨 `create_light_model.py` script to convert our the best_model.h5 to the best_model.tflite.
 So that I can upload it to github.

-🚨 `models/` you can find the tflite model there.
+🚨 `models/` you can find the tflite model their.

 ## [Contributors](#contributors)
 [Akhyar Ahmed](https://akhyar-ahmed.github.io/portfolio/)